Attorney at Law

 companies on behalf of artists deprived of royalty and publishing

 rights.
-Lead counsel in Estate of James Brown v.
-Corbis Corporation, Shirley Jones v.
-Corbis Corporation, Anna Maria Alberghetti and Bonnie Pointer v.
-Corbis Corporation.
-Co-lead counsel in the nationally known case of Rosenblum
+Co-lead counsel in Estate of James Brown v.
+Corbis Corporation, the nationally known case of Rosenblum

 and the Estate of Geroge Orwell v.
 CBS/Viacom.
 Year 2000 litigation